lucioerlan/Soap-To-Rest/README.md

 ### Install through Github :octocat:

-Best way to install Project Mulla is to clone it from Github
+Best way to install is to clone it from Github
 <br>

 **To clone/download the boilerplate**